 Automatic deletion: template boards from Conceptboard blog pages

-While browsing through Conceptboard blogposts, you might have come across direct links to test templates.
+While browsing through Conceptboard blog posts, you might have come across direct links to test templates.
 Please check this example below.

 Board Archiving